7. Control Description Language¶

 7.3.
 Syntax¶

-In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, the CDL syntax conforms to a subset of the Modelica 3.3 specification [Mod12].
+In order to use CDL with building energy simulation programs, and to not invent yet another language with new syntax, the CDL syntax conforms to a subset of the Modelica Language Specification [Mod23].
 The selected subset is needed to instantiate classes, assign parameters, connect objects and document classes.
 This subset is fully compatible with Modelica, e.g., no construct that violates the Modelica Standard has been added, thereby allowing users to view, modify and simulate CDL-conformant control sequences with any Modelica-compliant simulation environment.

-To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL:
+To simplify the support of CDL for tools and control systems, the following Modelica keywords are not supported in CDL (except inside the extension blocks, Section 7.13):

 inner